tomwallace1990/Big_bird/README.md

 'Twitternames.do'is the primary analysis file for the non-network based analysis.
 It details the analysis of presence on Twitter, tweeting/account metrics, and centrality

+'freinds_7.10.17_summary_metrics.dta' contains anonymised summary metrics for the 160 Twitter accounts using during the research.
+Following/follower counts and join date have been removed as these could be disclosive.

 N.B. '***' represents anonymised values/data in syntax files

 ***Below to follow***